TechGrounds-Cloud8/cloud8-Rolfsijtema/week4cloud8/AWS-07 EBS.md

 ## Exercise

-**Important Commands Used:**

-LSBLK command: is used to display details about block devices and these block devices(Except ram disk) are basically those files that represent devices connected to the pc. file -s command: With this command you can check the File System of a volume. mkfs -t ext4 command: With this command you can make/give a volume a certain file system. df -h command: This command list a summary of all mounted volumes and file systems, and their usage/free space.
-File system: A Linux file system is a structured collection of files on a disk drive or a partition.
-A partition is a segment of memory and contains some specific data.
-In our machine, there can be various partitions of the memory.
-Generally, every partition contains a file system.

 Exercise 1
 Navigate to the EC2 menu.
 Create a t2.micro Amazon Linux 2 machine with all the default settings.